nathkamal/Matching_Card_game/README.md

 ##lighthouse performance check done 100/100

-## To Start the dev app npm run start.
+##To Start the dev app npm run start.
-## To Build the Prod app npm run Build.
+##To Build the Prod app npm run Build.

-## To Run the test Cases npm run test
+##To Run the test Cases npm run test

-##Wrote Basic test cases using testing/library.
+##Wrote Basic test cases using testing-library/react.